 Factors not likely to present risk: there have been many attempts to link the following with prostate cancer, but there has been little evidence to support this.

-Cancer is largely a preventable illness.
-Two-thirds of cancer deaths in the U.S.A can be linked to tobacco use, poor diet, obesity, and lack of exercise.
+Certain lifestyle modifications may reduce prostate cancer risk.
+Two-thirds of all cancer deaths in the U.S.A can be linked to tobacco use, poor diet, obesity, and lack of exercise.
 All of these factors can be modified.
 Nevertheless, an awareness of the opportunity to prevent cancer through changes in lifestyle is still under-appreciated.

 Signs and symptoms